-The strong competition between Mercedes-Benz and BMW has another chapter: B-Class Electric Drive vs. BMW i3, in some very interesting comparison tests conducted in US by and .
+The strong competition between Mercedes-Benz and BMW has another chapter: B-Class Electric Drive vs. BMW i3, in some very interesting comparison tests conducted in US by Car&Driver and Clean Technica.

 The electric cars are very important for the clients who are very aware of the eco-challenges that we face because of the pollution.
 And the high levels of transportation pollution in cities and towns is something we should not ignore.
 Now we have two adverse opinions on two of the hottest electric cars for familys in US: the 2017 Mercedes-Benz B-Class Electric Drive and the BMW i3.

 Well, there’s almost nothing to compare in this area, because the B-Class Electric Drive looks like a conventional-engined B-Class, while the i3 is something that definitely draws more attention than a Veyron – or, in Car&Driver’s words, “a moon buggy”.

 The B-Class (which is available only as an electric car in some US states) is longer than i3 by 15 inches, but don’t be fooled by the photos: the BMW i3 is the one a little bit higher, by less than one inch.
 Then there’s another striking difference: the wheels of i3 are bigger (20 inches!), but they look comical skinny (which in turn helps with the low-friction, so less consumption).

 To summarize, Mercedes wanted an understated high-end battery-electric car that doesn’t scream about its green credentials.
 While BMW thought more appropiate to stir things in a way that it’s clearly an ecological statement.
 It’s not something to blame, of course, but as Clean Technica points, electric cars shouldn’t be seen out of the ordinary – so the B-Class Electric Drive could attract more easily prospective buyers.